Urgenism/gulp-webpack-boilerplate/README.md

 ## Commands
 ---
-Go to the Downloaded project folder and the **run** the following commands for respective purpose
+Go to the Downloaded project folder and the **run** the following commands for given purpose
 - **To install package**
 npm install